 The mooring array is supported by an enhanced satellite observation system that collects daily images from a range of satellites showing patterns of surface temperature, ocean productivity and coastal runoff.

-This linkages across scales will allow, for the first time, a better understanding of how large scale changes in the oceans, such as seen in El Nino and La Nina events, impact down to individual corals and how these corals, in response, adapt and sustain themselves.
+This linkages across scales will allow, for the first time, a better understanding of how large-scale changes in the oceans, such as seen in El Niño and La Niña events, affect down to individual corals and how these corals, in response, adapt and sustain themselves.

-AIMS scientists recently detected a decline in calcification rates by massive corals on the GBR during the past two decades that is unprecedented in at least, the past 400 years.
-The reduction in growth rates are likely due to the increased frequency of thermal stress events, potentially worsened by progressive ocean acidification.
-Controlled experiments are, however, required to establish the cause of this decline in the rate of calcification.
+AIMS scientists recently detected a two-decade decline in calcification rates by massive corals on the Reef that is unprecedented in at least the past 400 years.
+The reduction in growth rates is probably due to the increased frequency of thermal stress events, potentially worsened by progressive ocean acidification.
+Controlled experiments are required to establish the cause of this decline in the rate of calcification.

 National Sea Simulator

-AIMS' ability to conduct the required experiments will be boosted by new resources approved in the 2009-10 Commonwealth Budget.
-Recognising the importance of climate change in the marine environment, the Australian Government has provided $35 million for the construction of an advanced experimental seawater facility at AIMS' headquarters in Townsville.
-This large facility will provide controlled environment spaces and will be available to external scientists by application.
-The ability to manipulate multiple factors (temperature, salinity, nutrients and pH) independently in complex experimental designs will allow scientists to test the responses of marine organisms to the range of hypothetical environments anticipated from different degrees of climate change and to predict the future for marine systems under various climate scenarios.
+This large facility provides controlled environment spaces and is available to external scientists by application.
+The ability to manipulate multiple factors (temperature, salinity, nutrients and pH) independently in complex experimental designs allows scientists to test the responses of marine organisms to the range of hypothetical environments anticipated from different degrees of climate change and to predict the future for marine systems under various climate scenarios.

-New knowledge on the impact of climate change on the marine environment and process understanding will inform a new generation of spatial and process models predicting areas of relative risks and vulnerabilities from climate change that will in turn inform decision making by natural resource managers, policy formulation and the exploration of potential mitigation strategies.
+Research on the impact of climate change on the marine environment and marine processes will inform a new generation of spatial and process models predicting the relative vulnerability of areas to climate change.
+In turn, these models will inform decision-making by natural resource managers, policy formulation and the exploration of potential mitigation strategies.